 - The contents of the folder are described in the material section

 - Retention period

-- The paper material list is delivered with the boxes to Iron Mountain
+- The paper material list is delivered with the boxes to the archiving service

 The material is registered in the archiving system according to the material list, not the entries made on the archive box.

-The material list must be sent to Iron Mountain and Clinical Research Institute HUCH no later than one day before the material is transported, by email: arkisto@IronMountain.com and HYKSinstituutti@hus.fi.
+The material list must be sent to Iron Mountain and Clinical Research Institute HUCH no later than one day before the material is transported, by email to and HYKSinstituutti[at]hus.fi.

-The contract prices of Clinical Research Institute HUCH include the transportation of material to Iron Mountain on weekdays Mon-Fri between 9 am and 3 pm.
-The transportation is ordered by email or by phone from Iron Mountain (email@example.com / tel. +358 (0)9 825 6020).
+The contract prices of Clinical Research Institute HUCH include the transportation of material to Iron Mountain on weekdays Mon-Fri between 9 a.m. and 3 p.m.